groff_ms(7) — Linux manual page

 and groff ms do.

-whether they are being formatted with groff ms or another
+it is being formatted with groff ms or another implementation.

 Unix Version 7 macros not implemented by groff ms